SM U-21 (Germany): Design

 U-21 was 64.15 m long overall with a beam of 6.10 m and a height of 8.10 m.
 She displaced 650 t surfaced and 837 t submerged.
 The boat's propulsion system consisted of a pair of 8-cylinder 2-stroke diesel engines manufactured by MAN for use on the surface, and two electric double motor-dynamos built by AEG for use while submerged.
 U-21 and her sister boats were the first German submarines to be equipped with diesel engines.
 The electric motors were powered by a bank of two 110-cell batteries.
 U-21 could cruise at a top speed of 15.4 kn on the surface and 9.5 kn submerged.
 Steering was controlled by a pair of hydroplanes forward and another pair aft, and a single rudder.

 U-21 was armed with four 50 cm torpedo tubes, which were supplied with a total of six torpedoes.
 One pair was located in the bow and the other was in the stern.
 She was initially fitted with a machine gun for use on the surface; by the end of 1914 this was replaced with a 8.8 cm SK L/30 gun.
 In 1916, a second 8.8 cm gun was added.
 U-21 had a crew of four officers and twenty-five enlisted sailors.

 Service history

 U-21 was built at the Kaiserliche Werft (Imperial Shipyard) in Danzig (now Gdańsk, Poland).
-She was laid down in 27 October 1911 and launched on 8 February 1913.
+She was laid down on 27 October 1911 and launched on 8 February 1913.
 After fitting-out work was completed, she was commissioned into the fleet on 22 October 1913.